This is a new service. Help us improve it and give your feedback (opens in new tab) .

 Any other information about payment terms

 The statistical information provided includes payments to both purchase ledger and sub-contract suppliers with the received date of supplier invoices being the date a valid e-invoice was received via our e-invoice portal.
+In December 2018 the supply chain finance scheme was closed without any negative impact on the suppliers.

 Dispute resolution process